Samer Hassan face photo

 I am an activist, researcher and teacher, Faculty Associate at Harvard University‘s Berkman Klein Center for Internet and Society, and Associate Professor (“Profesor Titular“) at the Universidad Complutense de Madrid in Spain.
 I have Spanish/Lebanese origins, and a messy background mixing Computer Science, Social Sciences and Artificial Intelligence.

 My focus is on decentralized collaboration.
-Specifically, I am passionate about how to build free/open source privacy-aware decentralized systems (e.g. fediverse, blockchain) that may facilitate the sustainability of collaborative communities and social movements (from the Commons paradigm).
+I am passionate about researching free/open source inclusive decentralized systems (e.g. fediverse, blockchain) that may facilitate the sustainability of the Collaborative Economy, driven by communites and the Commons paradigm.

 I was awarded EU’s largest individual research grant, an ERC Grant of 1.5M€, to study Blockchain-based Decentralized Autonomous Organizations (DAOs) within the Collaborative Economy.
 Find more at http://p2pmodels.eu.